ray-project/ray/doc/source/rllib/key-concepts.rst

 settings.
 To check, whether your config is multi-agent, call the :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.is_multi_agent` method.

-You can use an :py:class`~ray.rllib.env.env_runner.EnvRunner` standalone to produce lists of Episodes by calling its :py:meth:`~ray.rllib.env.env_runner.EnvRunner.sample` method (or ``EnvRunner.sample.remote()`` in the distributed Ray actor setup).
+RLlib always bundles several EnvRunner actors through the :py:class`~ray.rllib.env.env_runner_group.EnvRunnerGroup` API, but you can also use an :py:class`~ray.rllib.env.env_runner.EnvRunner` standalone to produce lists of Episodes by calling its :py:meth:`~ray.rllib.env.env_runner.EnvRunner.sample` method (or ``EnvRunner.sample.remote()`` in the distributed Ray actor setup).

 Here is an example of creating a set of remote :py:class:`~ray.rllib.env.env_runner.EnvRunner` actors